Back

 • If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you/your child.
-Don't leave it to other people.
-It can harm them, even if the signs of their illness are the same as yours/your child's.
+• This medicine has been prescribed for you/your child only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours/your child's.

-• If you get any side effects, tell your doctor or pharmacist.
-This also includes any possible side effects not described in this leaflet.
-See point 4.
+• If you get any side effects, please tell your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+See section 4.

 What this leaflet contains